jaidensiu/jaidensiu.github.io/README.md

 - PHYS 170: Mechanics I
 - WRDS 150B: Writing and Research in the Disciplines

-## Here is a list of courses I am currently studying:
+## Here is a list of courses I am currently taking:
  - CHEM 121: Structure and Bonding in Chemistry
  - MATH 253: Multivariable Calculus